Lumphini Park, the largest public Park in Bangkok, close to the Central Business District

 View in the direction of Sathorn Road - Lumphini Park

 What is actually lacking a lot in Bangkok are free open spaces and parks.
 Lumphini Park though has been around for a long time, and offers a lot of greenery.
-Located quite centrally it is surrounded by major thoroughfares : Rama IV road in the south, Rajadamri road to the west, Withayu road to the east.
+Located quite centrally it is surrounded by major thoroughfares : Rama IV road in the south, Rajadamri road to the west, Witthayu road to the east.

 Lumphini Park - Keeping the park clean